Defence spending must be raised ‘as soon as possible’, security minister says

 In a highly unusual intervention from two serving ministers, both Tom Tugendhat and Anne-Marie Trevelyan have called for increased defence spending.

-Tom Tugendhat has refused to say whether Downing Street signed off on his call for defence spending to be raised as he renewed his appeal for a boost “now, as soon as possible”.
+Tom Tugendhat has refused to say whether Downing Street signed off on his article calling for defence spending to be boosted as he renewed the appeal for an increase “now, as soon as possible”.

-It followed criticism of the Budget for failing to boost defence spending after Chancellor Jeremy Hunt said it would be raised to 2.5% “as soon as economic conditions allow.”
+It followed criticism of Jeremy Hunt’s Budget for failing to raise defence spending, with the Chancellor saying it would be increased to 2.5% “as soon as economic conditions allow.”

 During broadcast interviews on Monday, Mr Tugendhat declined to say whether Downing Street had cleared the article but renewed his call for urgency.